Dre Campbell Farm

 Hydrogen peroxide is also safe for washing produce.
 You’ll need one tablespoon of 3 percent hydrogen peroxide per gallon of water.

-Not only is this DIY veggie wash good for cleaning fruits and vegetables, but it can also be used to kill bacteria like E. coli and Salmonella on countertops [2].
+This DIY veggie wash is great for cleaning fruits and vegetables.
+It can also kill bacteria like E. coli and Salmonella on countertops [2].

 5. Lemon Juice

-Another great substance used for getting rid of germs is lemon juice.
+Another effective natural germ-killing substance is lemon juice.

 Combine a tablespoon of lemon juice, 2 tablespoons of vinegar, and 1 cup of cold water in a spray bottle.

-Spray this homemade organic produce wash on your vegetables and let them sit for a few minutes.
+Spray your vegetables with this homemade organic produce wash, then let them sit for a few minutes.
 Afterward, rinse with pure water.

 6. Baking Soda

-A study published in the Journal of Agricultural and Food Chemistry showed that baking soda (NaHCO3) solution can effectively remove residues of pesticides from the surface of apples [3].
+One study showed that a baking soda (NaHCO3) solution can effectively clean pesticide residues off apples [3].

 Other online sources suggest that baking soda can remove 66.7% to 98.9% of pesticides from garden vegetables and fruits.